WildCodeSchool/2409-wns-rouge-hopin-go/README.md

 ## Manual Tests

-To check the code quality and non-regression before pushing to github you must run the tests manually:
+To check the code quality and non-regression before pushing to Github you **must** run the tests manually:

 ### Running Tests Manually